Experience some of the best hiking trails near Moab.

 Taking a scenic flight tour with Redtail Air will show you Moab’s most iconic features that you’ve never seen before.
 Our pilots will narrate each area you fly over and are happy to answer any questions you have about the area or give you personalized hiking suggestions throughout your flight trip.
 Happy hiking!

-Canyonlands & Arches Tour
+Canyonlands & Arches National Park Tour

 Learn More